emllm/eml/docs/README.md

 ## Message Structure

-A valid PEML message must contain these required headers:
+A valid emllm message must contain these required headers:
 - From
 - To
 - Subject